abonello/simon-game/README.md

 Now I need to loop throught the array and do the above for each number stored in the gameList array.

+I had a few issues with refactoring but now it is working.